 While we all know we need to work harder to prevent the readmission, now it is a lot easier to get reimbursed for these transitional care management services.

-If you have questions regarding billing or documenting transitional care management services, please contact our healthcare consulting practice.
+If you have questions regarding billing or documenting transitional care management services, please contact our healthcare advisory practice.

 THE FULL CMS BRIEF ON THE NEW TCM BILLING CODES APPEARS BELOW

 Frequently Asked Questions about Billing Medicare for Transitional Care Management Services

 Effective January 1, 2013, Medicare pays for two CPT® codes (99495 and 99496) that are used to report physician or qualifying non-physician practitioner care management services for a patient following a discharge from a hospital, SNF, or CMHC stay, outpatient observation, or partial hospitalization.
 This policy is discussed in the CY 2013 Physician Fee Schedule final rule published on November 16, 2012 (77 FR 68978 through 68994).
 The following are some frequently asked questions that we have received about billing Medicare for transitional care management services.

 - What date of service should be used on the claim?

 The 30-day period for the TCM service begins on the day of discharge and continues for the next 29 days.
 The reported date of service should be the 30th day.

 - What place of service should be used on the claim?

 The place of service reported on the claim should correspond to the place of service of the required face-to-face visit.